-LONDON (Reuters) - New Barclays (BARC.L) Chief Executive Antony Jenkins has opted not to take a bonus for 2012, saying he should "bear an appropriate degree of accountability" for the difficult year his bank endured.
+LONDON Feb 1 (Reuters) - New Barclays chief executive Antony Jenkins said he will not take a bonus for last year, saying he should "bear an appropriate degree of accountability" for the difficult year his bank and its stakeholders had.

-Jenkins, who became CEO in August, said he was aware of considerable speculation about his bonus so to avoid further unnecessary public debate decided this week that he did not want to be considered for an award on top of his base salary of 1.1 million pounds.
-He was entitled to an annual bonus of up to 2.75 million pounds ($4.36 million).
+Jenkins, who became CEO in August, said he was aware of "considerable speculation" about his bonus so "to avoid further unnecessary public debate" he decided this week that he did not want to be considered for an award.

 "The year just past was clearly a very difficult one for Barclays and its stakeholders, with multiple issues of our own making besetting the bank.
 I think it only right that I bear an appropriate degree of accountability for those matters," he said in a brief statement.

 - Six killed, including four children, in Houston-area shooting

 - Israel presses Gaza offensive, kills eight in air strike: officials |